The Ultimate Guide To Getting Married on a Budget

 Give yourself time to plan.

 Even if you want to elope, saving money may require a little time to plan the main details.
-According to the marriage gurus at The Knot (@theknot), the average length of an engagement is 14 months.
+The average length of an engagement is 14 months.
 What were the main reasons?
 Mostly, couples were happy with their ability to save more and liked having time to search for the vendors who met their needs.

 Follow frugal trends.

 Today's trends aren't all exorbitant and some are absolutely frugal.
-For instance, in 2016, freshly picked flowers and family-style buffets were a couple touches that honed the progressive, nature-friendly and comfortable styles we're seeing a whole lot more of, according to Brides (@brides).
+For instance, in 2016, freshly picked flowers and family-style buffets were a couple touches that honed the progressive, nature-friendly and comfortable styles we're seeing a whole lot more of.

 Learn from the financial Achilles' heel of others.

 What are the financial weak spots in wedding planning?
 Statistics can tell you a lot about where the money goes.
 You can gain a lot of insight from viewing specific trends from each region within the country, as well.
-The Knot (@theknot) once again pulls through as a planning aid by comparing the average wedding costs across the USA.
 Apparently, the East Coast is a big spender, while the Midwest spends the least.
 Depending on where you live, it may pay to do a little research into the trends of other regions.
 Just keep in mind that general prices and fees vary across the country.

 2. Create a planning list.

 After doing your research and learning from other couples, it's time to plan your own special day.
 Since careful preparation can help you save thousands, I suggest creating and sticking to a checklist.
-This list from NearlyWeds is free and organizes each activity in chronological order.
-Everything is plotted out over a 12-month period, so this major project is broken down into manageable tasks.
+Everything can be plotted out over a 12-month period, so this major project is broken down into manageable tasks.
 You can tweak this list to suit your needs and taste.

 3. Don't rule out other cities.